antont/MusicMill/docs/STATUS.md

 # MusicMill Project Status

-**Last Updated**: December 21, 2025 (Afternoon)
+**Last Updated**: December 21, 2025 (Late Afternoon)

 ## Executive Summary

-MusicMill now has **working core analysis and granular synthesis implementation**.
+MusicMill now has **complete core analysis and granular synthesis implementation**.
 The architecture is complete with proper tempo/key detection, FFT-based spectral analysis, and a real-time granular synthesizer using AVAudioSourceNode render callbacks.
+Audio output tests are in place.

 ## Current State